 AIRI Insights

-Nonetheless, given the pervasiveness of AI technology, organizations should minimally aspire to be AI Aware.
+Nonetheless, given the pervasiveness of AI technology, organisations should minimally aspire to be AI Aware.
 This enables them to identify better use cases for AI, procure relevant AI solutions, and be savvy consumers of AI.

 AI Competent

-AI Competent organizations typically can develop customised solutions for unique business needs when none are available in the market.
+AI Competent organisations typically can develop customised solutions for unique business needs when none are available in the market.
 They are only limited by their imaginations, data, and resources on the type of AI solutions they could develop.

 Approaches to Improving AI Readiness

 For instance, a law firm could procure a commercially available chatbot solution to support its customer service activities.
-Such an approach is quicker, has lower risk, and will let the organization gain experience using AI applications.
+Such an approach is quicker, has lower risk, and will let the organisation gain experience using AI applications.

-Organizations should also consider whether having a specific AI application is regarded as a core competitive advantage.
+Organisations should also consider whether having a specific AI application is regarded as a core competitive advantage.
 For example, if the law firm believes AI-powered law case review is a core competitive advantage or there is none available in the market, there is a greater incentive to create such a solution in-house.

 Focus on the weakest dimension first